Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models

 \section{Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models}

-In this section, we propose an extremal QTE estimator based on the quantile extrapolation approach and present its asymptotic properties.
-In particular, the asymptotic normality holds for the extreme quantile index $p_n$ where $n p_n \to d \ge 0$.
-We also propose a consistent asymptotic variance estimator which enables us to construct a confidence interval for the extremal QTE.
+We now go beyond the intermediate and moderately extreme cases and propose an extremal QTE estimator based on quantile extrapolation, that can be used in moderately extreme and extreme cases (i.e., $p_n \to 0$, $n p_n \to d \geq 0$).
+We also derive its asymptotic normality and propose an asymptotic variance estimator which enables us to construct a confidence interval for the extremal QTE.